Hatfield High Street was designated a conservation area on 21 December 1970. A full appraisal has yet to be carried out.

 The eastern end of the conservation area has been heavily altered by the construction of the M18 junction, though this now affords a strong view of the church tower across the long high street on descending into the village.
 The area around the Manor Hall and to the east is likely to be of high archaeological interest.

 Within the conservation area there are 12 listed structures.
-A list of these and a map showing their location can be viewed in the Downloads and Resources section on this page.
+These can be viewed on the Heritage Map which gives the address, grade and reference number of the listed building.
+The reference number can be used to find the listing description for any individual listed building using the Historic England database.
 To the south of this conservation area lies Hatfield - Manor Road Conservation Area.

 Further Information about Conservation Areas can be found at Conservation Areas in Doncaster.